catmando/ceaselessprayer/README.md

 This is a relatively small App.
 If you would like to use it to demo your favorite framework, feel free to fork a branch and show us what your framework can do!

+### App Structure Overview

+Hyperstack is a extension of Rails that lets you create React code in Ruby.
+Hyperstack components replace your views, and run on the client.
+Rails models are automatically synced between the components and the server.

+Hyperstack code can be found in the app/hyperstack directory.
+The main subdirectories are:

++ components - where the UI components are stored
++ models - where any rails models that are shared are stored.
++ stores - these are for keeping local data storage not related to models.
++ operations - these are TrailBlazer style service objects, that also run on client and server.

+The rails routes file routes all traffic to the App component (in hyperstack/components/app.rb)  This is a "Single Page App" so all changes in the URL are handled without reloading the page via routing information in the App component.

+Based on which view the user is looking at - home, about, pray, frequent-cities, recent-cities, change-log - the top level App will "mount" the corresponding component between the Header, and Footer components.

+Inside of each component there is always a render block which is what will generate the react components (and resulting HTML) for that component.
+Components are re-rerendered automatically as needed when the state of data changes.
+Any change to Models or scopes for example will trigger a rerender of components displaying that data.

+Hyperstack Models are compatible with ActiveRecord models and will execute the same on client or server.
+Hyperstack adds some extensions in places where its useful to break this abstraction.
+This app uses two of those extensions:

++ The `server_method` macro which creates an instance method that will always run on the server.
+Typically this is done for perforamance reasons.
+Our our case we want to aggregate data on the server rather than ship the all the data to the client and aggregate it there.
++ The `client` option on scopes scope updates to be computed on the client which helps both the client and server performance.